tohyuting/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user updates a product:
 ![Update Product Command Activity Diagram](images/UpdateCommandActivityDiagram.png)

+#### Why it is implemented this way and what alternatives were considered
+The main design considerations associated to the feature include:

+* Should the command be separated for suppliers and warehouses.
+* What should the format of the command be.
+* Should the adding of new products be facilitated by this command or should it only deal with existing products.
+* How should the feature enforce separate requirements for new and existing products.

+The consideration of whether there should be separate commands to update products under warehouses or suppliers firstly depend on the similarity between the products under both types.
+Initially, we considered that supplier products should only have fields for names and tags, while the warehouse products should only have fields for quantities, as it is arguable that the quantity for suppliers may not be known, and that tagging of warehouse products may not be very important.
+However, we later decided that it is better to give users this flexibility to include any tags or quantities associated to the product regardless of supplier or warehouse, as these requirements may differ from user to user, and it may not be beneficial to restrict users as such.
+Then this decision would mean that the updating of products for warehouse and supplier was very similar, and hence we felt that it may also be more user-friendly to combine the 2 into one command so that users do not need to learn an additional command.

+Initially, the supplier/warehouse to update the product was referenced by the user using the warehouse/supplier's full name.
+This allowed the user to update the specific supplier/warehouse regardless of the list view so that the same update command will reproduce the same results regardless of the display, and so that the user does not have to enter an additional list command if the supplier/warehouse is not presently displayed.
+However, this would mean that if the user is manually typing the command, it would be take a long time to enter the command if the supplier/warehouse name is very long, and it is also more prone to typos.
+Hence we decided to make the compromise to use list indexing instead, standardising the format with the other commands, as we felt that for most use cases, using the index to reference the supplier/warehouse would be more efficient for the user, and that was our main priority.

+Similar to the decision to combine the command for both supplier and warehouse, we decided to allow the update product command to add the product to the warehouse/supplier even if it does not presently exist for that supplier/warehouse, instead of having a separate command just for adding products, so as to minimise the total number of commands.
+With this, all product additions and modifications (excluding deletion) will be processed by the same update command, which also removes the need for users to check if a product exists for a supplier/warehouse before updating the product listing.

+This combination of commands, however, brings up the consideration of how to enforce the separate requirements for new and existing products.
+Specifically, if it is a new product, it is logical that the user may not supply the tag or quantity prefixes, but if it is an existing product, then not specifying both prefixes would mean that the user is not performing any update at all.
+Hence the user should be required to supply at least 1 of the 2 optional prefixes mentioned above for adding new products, which would mean the application should show an error message if the user does not specify either of the optional arguments and the product does not exist under the specified warehouse/supplier in the model.
+In general, however, the check of whether certain prefixes are supplied falls under the role of the `Parser` classes, while the check of whether an entity exists in the model falls under the role of the `Command` classes, where the `Parser` is independent of the model.
+Hence we decided to implement an additional `UpdateProductDescriptor` class to provide a wrapper of the product specification so that both checks can be done by the `UpdateCommand` without exposing the implementation details of the prefixes to the `UpdateCommand` class or using null values in the `UpdateCommand` fields.
+The `UpdateCommand` can then use the `UpdateProductDescriptor` to both execute the checks and create the updated product.

 ### Assign macro feature

 #### What the assign macro feature does